 You can get a rental car* in the Dresden city centre or at Dresden Airport.

-With your own car you can always use Dresden as your first point of orientation.
+With your own car or a camper van* you can always use Dresden as your first point of orientation.
 Even from the north, it is better to take the A13 to the Dresden-Nord junction first.
 From there the A4 eastwards towards Görlitz is the best choice for all travellers.
 For the Upper Lusatian mountain trail it is best to leave the A4 at the Burkau exit.
 Via Bischofswerda it goes then to Neukirch/ Lausitz.
 As an alternative to the motorway, the legendary B6 is available with a turn-off in Bischofswerda to the B 98.
 If you don’t want to take the mountain trail in Neukirch/ Lausitz, you can continue and turn off in Oppach onto the equally legendary B96, which will take you directly to Zittau.

 Motorists can either take the B96 in Bautzen West or from Bautzen East via the B6 and from Löbau the 178 to Zittau.